damien and third party scholarships

 Palama Settlement offers partial educational scholarships to students who participate in the Palama Settlement Program or live in the Kalihi-Palama-Liliha area and are accepted/enrolled at a private school for 9th grade or higher.
 Students must demonstrate financial need, have participated in a community service event through Palama Settlement within the last 12 months, and have a cumulative GPA of 2.5 or higher.
 Click here for more information.

 Kamehameha Schools and Bishop Estate offers partial scholarships to students of Hawaiian ancestry who demonstrate financial need and seek to attend a private school in Hawaii other than Kamehameha Schools.
-Students apply directly through Kamehameha Schools and must be entering Grade 6 or 9.
-Damien is a participating partner in the Kipona Scholarship program.
+Damien is a participating partner in this program, but students must apply directly through Kamehameha Schools and complete an annual renewal process.
 Click here for more information.